Adridas/Guest-counter/README.md

 # cof2947d6beb801377e1c6ed0

+At this project I have added extra functionality to the app as "total count" and  "Reset" function.

 ## About Scrimba

 At Scrimba our goal is to create the best possible coding school at the cost of a gym membership! 💜